Are you passionate about helping every child succeed and improve their life chances?

 - A caring and nurturing environment based on our Christian values, recognising the uniqueness of each child.

-Modelling the very highest standards of classroom practice and innovation, you will play a lead role in the continued improvement of the quality of teaching and learning in the Humanities’ faculty which will be the initial focus of your role; through sharing your expertise and providing appropriate support to others.
-Also being a member of the Teaching & Learning Team leading on raising achievement and spreading excellence across the whole school, the successful candidate will:
+Modelling the very highest standards of classroom practice and innovation, the initial focus will be to play a key role in the continued improvement of the quality of teaching and learning in Science in your assigned school; through sharing your expertise and providing appropriate support to others.
+Being also a member of the Teaching & Learning Team leading on raising achievement and spreading excellence across the Trust, the successful candidate will:

-- be an acknowledged outstanding Humanities practitioner (ideally history and RE) with a clear understanding of the characteristics of high quality teaching and proven experience of teaching across the whole age and ability range
+- be an acknowledged outstanding practitioner with a clear understanding of the characteristics of high quality teaching and proven experience of teaching across the whole age, behaviour and ability range

-- work closely with the Humanities Curriculum Learning Lead to agree strategies for improvements
+- work closely with the relevant Science Leader to agree strategies for improvements

 - be able to demonstrate experience and impact of working with colleagues to improve teaching and learning standards